“Get active in your own rescue.” – Chris McNeill in today’s Tip 1571

 What’s your thought about this?

-Join the conversation below and go check out the links!
+Join the conversation below and check out the links!

 Have feedback?
 Want to share a sales tip?
 Call or text the Sales Success Hotline: 512-777-1442 or Email: [email protected]

-Scott Ingram: For links to connect with Jeff and links to the other 7 tips in this series, just click over to DailySales.Tips/1278.
-Once you’ve done that, be sure to come back tomorrow for another great sales tip.
+Scott Ingram: You probably noticed that this is another AI-generated tip from Chris and he actually had AI do all of the work this time around.
+To see his workflow, as well as the tools and prompts he used, just click over to DailySales.Tips/1571.
+Once you’ve done that, be sure to come back for another great sales tip.
 Thanks for listening!